csamarchi/Homework/9-11-homework/github-lab-answers.md

 git checkout [name_of_your_new_branch]

 #Why would you want to use a branch other than the default master?
-we treat the master as our production and therefore need to create a single branch for development, or pre-production
+we treat the master as our production(final piece) and therefore need to create a single branch for development, or pre-production. so we avoid any errors on the original final piece

+#Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+if you have made a change to your fork that you want to be integrated into the original repo, you'll have to ask the original repo owner to review and merge your changes into theirs.
+Both are means of pulling changes from another branch or fork into your branch and merging the changes with your existing code.

+#What command do you use to send all of the work that you've done locally to your remote repository?
+git push [remote_name] [branch_name]